libgdx/libgdx.github.io/wiki/graphics/2d/spritebatch-textureregions-and-sprites.md

 ## Viewport

-`SpriteBatch` manages its own projection and transformation matrixes.
-When a `SpriteBatch` is created, it uses the current application size to setup an orthographic projection using a y-up coordinate system.
+`SpriteBatch` manages its own projection and transformation matrices.
+When a `SpriteBatch` is created, it uses the current application size to set up an orthographic projection using a y-up coordinate system.
 When `begin` is called, it sets up the [viewport](/wiki/graphics/viewports).

 ## Performance tuning